 The next step is to turn the wireframe into a working prototype.
 First, you need to build the app screens based on your wireframe and then add UI elements like buttons and text fields.
 Once you've finalized the look of your app, add animations and interactions.

-Don't sit too long on your prototype.
+Don't sit on your prototype for too long.
 Remember that your main goal is to create a good enough version that you can test rapidly.

 6. Testing your prototype